XKolz/alx-interview/0x00-pascal_triangle/README.md

-# This is the readme for 0x00.
+# T1his is the readme for 0x00.
 Pascal's Triangle